 Here are the top four reasons you need a solid video marketing strategy.

-People have also become used to using videos to help them make decisions about which products to purchase.
+People have also become used to using videos- YouTube videos and social videos to help them make decisions about which new products to purchase.

 - 90% of customers say videos help them make buying decisions.

 - 64% of customers normally purchase a product online once they’ve viewed a video about it.

 Consumers are very visually oriented, so it’s important to appeal to them in this way.

 A study from HubSpot Research discovered that this is the way your customers want you to speak to them.